By Jeff Blakley

 In 1901, Samuel married Dora Bryan and they had 3 children: Marcus L., Samuel F., and Dora Violet.
 Marcus L. (Mark) lived in Coral Gables and was a real estate salesman.
 After the real estate boom crashed in the late 1920s, he apparently returned to school, where he acquired the education necessary to become a construction engineer in New York by 1940.
 I wasn’t able to find out much about Samuel F., Jr. or Dora Violet.

-If you look at David Torcise’s by clicking on the link at the bottom of the right sidebar on this website (you must have Google Earth installed on your computer), you will see Grossman’s Hammock on the map.
+If you look at David Torcise’s homesteaders map by clicking on the link at the bottom of the right sidebar on this website (you must have Google Earth installed on your computer), you will see Grossman’s Hammock on it.
 It is in section 55-37-25.
 The Kendall Gliderport, established by Mary Gaffney, was in a portion of the Grossman Tropical Farms Company’s plat of 55-37-36, recorded in plat book 30, page 54 of the records of Dade County.
 Samuel Grossman was the president and Marcus was the secretary of the Tropical Farms Company.
 The Kendall Gliderport was closed after 1998 when the land was acquired by the federal government as part of its plan to enlarge Everglades National Park.

 It is unclear which township the Grossmans purchased or even if they purchased an entire township.
 If it was township 55 south, range 38 east, it consisted of 23,040 acres and stretched from S.W.
 184th St. north to Kendall Drive (S.W.
 88th St.) and from Krome Avenue (S.W.
 177 Avenue) to theoretical S.W.
 237th Avenue.
 But township 55 south, range 38 east does not include Grossman’s Hammock, so it is possible that they purchased township 55 south, range 37 east.
 Or it is possible that they bought a portion of a township.
 Without access to the land records, it is impossible to tell.